 With Archive option, you’ll be able to set the popup for one of the Archive pages.
 For example, you can choose the Post Type Archive condition and show your popup on the specific archive.

 Also, there’s an opportunity to set the popup for Tag and Category Archives.
 In this case, you should specify the tag or category to set the popup only for them, or just leave the field empty to show the popup for every tag or category archive.

 Step 4 — Moreover, when you’ve set your popup for the Entire Site, but you don’t want to show it on specific post, you can easily add Exclude conditions and apply it to the needed post, so the popup won’t be shown there.

-Step 5 — After all conditions are set, click Save button and check how it works on front-end.
+Step 5 — After all conditions are set, click the Save button and check how it works on front-end.